samdavidbarrie/React-Interview-Task---May-2025/README.md

 - No data is hardcoded; all sightings are fetched from the API.
 - The dashboard is responsive and works on mobile and desktop.
+- Missing days in the dataset are shown as zero bars for that day.
+- Error and loading states are handled gracefully.

 ---